OrleansContrib/Orleans.Activities/README.md

 * The methods of the TWorkflowInterface and TWorkflowCallbackInterface are independent from the grain's external public interface, you can merge different public requests into one method or vice versa.
 Or a reentrant grain even can execute (read-only) public interface methods independently from the current running workflow operations.
 * The method's signatures are restricted, their parameters and return values are lazy, async delegates with 1 optional parameter/return value.
 The delegates executed by the workflow activities if/when they accept them (command pattern).
 * There are design-, build- and static-run-time checks to keep the interfaces and the workflows in sync.
+* Though you can execute complete workflows as methods also.

 A typical workflow grain manages operations in other grain(s) and handles only the process specific data in it's own state.

 The goal, is to keep the C# code in the grain, and use the workflow only to decide what to do next.
 This way we can avoid a steep learning curve to use workflows: the developer doesn't need to write or to understand anything about activities, he/she can build workflows with the provided activities in a designer.

 If it's needed, a mainly computational workflow can be executed also, even without any incoming or outgoing request.

 ## Functionality